-In Oregon, stark rural-urban divide fuels climate dispute
+Climate fight lays bare a divide between rural, urban Oregon

 “In frustration, there are organizations and individuals who have stepped into a leadership gap and are attempting to provide parallel leadership,” he said.
 “But that leadership is led by … bigotry and threats of violence.”

-For more than 50 years, the rural U.S. West has undergone tremendous change as federal protections for forestland and endangered species reshaped residents’ relationship with the land, said Patty Limerick, faculty director at the Center of the American West at the University of Colorado, Boulder.
+For more than 50 years, the rural U.S. West has undergone tremendous change as federal protections for forests and endangered species reshaped residents’ relationship with the land, said Patty Limerick, faculty director at the Center of the American West at the University of Colorado, Boulder.

-“Sometimes a historical shakeup takes a couple of decades for people to adjust and sometimes it takes a couple of centuries,” Limerick said.
+“Sometimes a historical shakeup takes a couple of decades for people to adjust, and sometimes it takes a couple of centuries,” Limerick said.
 “I think we ought to understand that this is a really different world from 50 years ago — and no wonder that some people feel that it’s time for acts of desperation and dramatically staged opposition.”

 For now, it’s unclear how that drama will play out.
-The governor said late Tuesday that the Democrats no longer have the votes needed to pass the bill even if Republicans were to return, but the GOP still stayed away.
+The Senate president said Tuesday that the Democrats no longer have the votes needed to pass the bill even if Republicans were to return, but the GOP still stayed away.

 Follow Gillian Flaccus on Twitter at http://www.twitter.com/gflaccus

-Note: This story has been corrected to show that the Senate president, not the governor, said the climate legislation doesn’t have enough votes to pass.